StratfordHS/Support/Problems and Solutions.md

 These are some problems we have come across along with the best known solutions.

+**Students cannot run their REPL, or the tests do not run on GitHub**
+* The student did not click the "update" link.
+* The student should commit and push any changes from REPL to GitHub.
+* The student needs to delete their REPL.
+* Go back to It'sLearning and click the assignment acceptance link.
+* Click the "update" link below the link to their repo and wait for it to silently finish.
+* Go to their repo and click the "Work on Repl.it" button.

 **Students cannot import their repo on Repl.it, or are constantly prompted to upgrade to the hacker plan to import private repos.**
 * Have the student log out of repl.it.
 * Have the student login to repl.it using GitHub (the cat silhouette)
-* Now they should be able to go back to their repo, click the Work in Repl.it button and it should work.
+* Now they should be able to go back to their repo, click the "Work in Repl.it" button and it should work.

 **Student's repl says it is ahead and/or behind in commits on the Version Control tab.**
 * copy and paste your code into a text file